w5xd/WriteLogRunMode/ReadMe.txt

  External:endHoldTransmitOn--to indicate end of holdTransmitOn.
 Releases PTT and
           tells run mode processor you are listening.

- External:Setup--brings up a configuration dialog.

-          The run mode processor will  insert Message04 immediately after Message03 if your CALL has not been sent more recently than "maximum seconds between CALL".
-Set this negative to never insert Message04.

-		  The button "on first CALL letter, holdTransmitVOX" turns ON this feature.
-		  When, while run mode is active (after startNRadioRunMode) you type the first letter into CALL, the holdTransmitVOX state is activated.

-You are not required to map all the above to keys, although you had better map stop2RadioRunMode if you map either of the first two.
+You are not required to map all the above to keys, although you had better map stop2RadioRunMode if you map either of the two "start" actions.
 The holdTransmitOn is also a matter of preference.
 You can do without it if all your transmissions are done from MessageNN shortcuts, or if you can develop the habit of only speaking (SSB) or sending hand-sent CW when the run mode processor is not going to switch the